Commuting-Liftable Subgroups of Galois Groups II: Valuative Subgroups and Comparable Valuations

 \begin{defn} A subgroup $H \leq K^\times$ will be called {\bf valuative} if it satisfies the equivalent conditions of Lemma \ref{lem:valuative}.
-Similarly, $I \leq \Gc_K^a(n)$ will be called valuative provided that $I^\perp$ is valuative -- equivalently there exists a valuation $v$ of $K$ such that $I \leq I_v(n)$.
-We also say that $f \in \Gc_K^a(n)$ is valuative provided that $\ker(f)$ is valuative -- equivalently there exists a valuation $v$ of $K$ such that $f \in I_v(n)$. \end{defn}
+Similarly, a subgroup $I$ of $\Gc_K^a(n)$ will be called {\bf valuative} provided that $I^\perp$ is a valuative subgroup of $K^\times$.
+Namely, $I$ is valuative if and only if there exists a valuation $v$ of $K$ such that $I \leq I_v(n)$.
+We also say that $f \in \Gc_K^a(n)$ is valuative provided that $\ker(f)$ is valuative.
+Namely, $f$ is valuative if and only if there exists a valuation $v$ of $K$ such that $f \in I_v(n)$. \end{defn}